openvinotoolkit/anomalib/docs/source/how_to_guides/adding_a_new_model.rst

 ----------------------
 It is essential that newly added models do not disrupt the workflow and that their components are continually inspected.
 In this regard, the model will be added to our list of tested models.

-To test the model you need to add the model `here <https://github.com/openvinotoolkit/anomalib/blob/main/tests/pre_merge/models/test_model_premerge.py#L18>`_.
+To test the model, you need to add the model name `here <https://github.com/openvinotoolkit/anomalib/blob/main/tests/pre_merge/models/test_model_premerge.py#L18>`_.

 The list of models to test would then become,